shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 	f) Properties of Modular Arithmetic and Modular Multiplicative Inverse by Extended Euclidean Algorithm.

 	g) All Primes smaller than or equal to n using Sieve of Eratosthenes.

+	h) Total Numbers from 1 to N whose gcd with N is 1 by Euler Totient Function.